 Images showing the progress of a lunar eclipse appear in a constant brightness, and flat-Earthers —presumably never seen it in person— use it to “prove” a lunar eclipse is not caused by Earth’s shadow.
 In reality, the images were kept in a constant brightness by increasing the exposure of the camera.

-There are in fact changes in brightness of the Moon as a lunar eclipse progresses.
+The brightness of the Moon decreases during the progression of a lunar eclipse.
 It can be easily observed if we see it in person.
-And it is very apparent, the Moon becomes noticeably darker as it progresses from a full moon to a total eclipse.
+It is very apparent, too.
+The Moon becomes noticeably darker as it progresses from a full moon to a total eclipse.

 In a series of pictures showing the progression of a lunar eclipse, the moon appears to be in constant brightness as it progresses from full moon to total eclipse.
-The reason is that the camera is set up to compensate for the drop in brightness by increasing exposure.
-This is why the resulting pictures appears to be in similar brightness.
+The reason is that the camera is set up to compensate for the decrease in brightness by increasing the exposure.
+It is the reason the resulting pictures appear in similar brightness.

-In reality, the difference in exposure between a full moon and a total lunar eclipse can be as much as 19 stops.
-In other words, a full moon can emit 500000× more light than in total lunar eclipse.
+The difference of the correct camera exposures between a full moon and a total lunar eclipse can be as much as 19 stops.
+In other words, a full moon can emit as much as 500000× more light than during a total lunar eclipse.